GDQuest/website/content/docs/godot-steering-ai-framework/_index.md

-+++
+---
+aliases:
+- /docs/godot-steering-toolkit/
+chapter: false
-date = "2020-02-02T00:00:00+00:00"
+date: "2020-02-02T00:00:00+00:00"
-title = "Godot Steering AI Framework" description = "A free and open-source framework to create smart AI agents for your Godot games, in both 2D and in 3D." weight = 5 chapter = false aliases = ["/docs/godot-steering-toolkit/"]
+description: A free and open-source framework to create smart AI agents for your Godot games, in both 2D and in 3D.
-+++
+title: Godot Steering AI Framework
+weight: 5
+---

 ![Project banner, displaying arrows following a dotted path](godot-steering-ai-framework-banner.svg)